 You know me.
 I went with the latter.

-To knit an ear warmer, first choose your yarn
+To knit an ear warmer or headband, first choose your yarn

 Because you are going to be wearing this close to some pretty delicate skin, you want to choose a yarn that is nice and soft.
 I wouldn’t recommend a really rustic wool for this project.

 Instead, choose a yarn that will feel good against your cheeks.
 Your ear warmer will probably end up touching your cheeks and neck more than you expect.

 For my project, I used a wonderful merino-cashmere blend that I bought from Blu Fiber Company almost 3 years ago.
 I used most of the yarn to make myself a pretty little sweater, but I had enough left over that I knew I wanted to make something else special with it.